Connectivity and equilibrium in random games: Introduction

 \end{theorem}

-Note that our lower and upper bounds for $G(n,p)$ leave a small gap, between $p=\frac{0.5 \log n}{n}$ and $p=\frac{2 \log n}{n}$.
-The behavior of the number of PNE in this regime remains open.
-It is natural to ask weather PNE appear exactly at the point where our witness for nonexistence of PNE becomes unlikely to exist.
-In other words we believe that our `indifferent matching pennies' witnesses (defined subsequently) are (similarly to isolated vertices in connectivity) the smallest structures that prevent the existence of pure Nash equilibria and the last ones to disappear.
+Note that our upper and lower bounds for $G(n,p)$ leave a small gap, between $p \approx\frac{0.5 \log_e (n)}{n}$ and $p \approx\frac{2 \log_e (n)}{n}$.
+The behavior of the number of PNE in this range of $p$ remains open.
+We establish the nonexistence of PNE for medium connectivity graphs via a simple structure that prevents PNE from arising, called the ``indifferent matching pennies game'' (see Definition~\ref{def:indifferent matching pennies} below).
+It is natural to ask whether our ``indifferent matching pennies'' witnesses are (similarly to isolated vertices in connectivity) the smallest structures that prevent the existence of PNE and the last ones to disappear.

-\subsubsection{General Graphs}
+\subsubsection{General graphs}

-We provide conditions for existence and non-existence of pure Nash equilibria in games defined on deterministic graphs.
-The existence of pure Nash equilibria is guaranteed by sufficient {\em expansion} properties of the underlying graph.
-The notion of expansion that we shall use is defined next.
+We give conditions on the structure of a graph implying the (likely) existence or nonexistence of a PNE in a random game played on that graph.
+The existence of a PNE is guaranteed by sufficient connectivity of the underlying graph.
+The connectivity that we require is captured by the notion of \textit{$(\alpha,\delta)$-expansion} given next. \begin{definition}[{[$(\alpha,\delta)$-expansion]}] A graph $G=(V,E)$ has \textit{$(\alpha,\delta)$-expan\-sion} iff every set $V'$ such that $|V'| \le\lceil\delta|V| \rceil $ has $|\mathcal{N}(V')| \ge\min(|V|, \alpha|V'|)$ neighbors.
+Here we let